-Schools are often unoccupied for 5,000 – 6,000 hours a year.
+Schools are often unoccupied for more than 6,000 hours a year.
 Open hours are often less than 2,000 hours per year.
 If the school's heating is left on out of hours, then this can be a big waste of energy.
 How to carry out this activity

 - Ask a teacher, the caretaker or school business manager whether your school uses gas as its energy source for heating.
 Gas is the most common energy source for heating in schools, although some schools use electricity or oil for heating.
 A gas boiler works by burning gas to heat up water, which is then pumped around the school to heat up the radiators.

 - If your school uses gas for heating, find the Analysis pages for your school.
 On the Overview tab find the pie chart and table which shows you how much gas your school uses at different times.
 Look at the table to find out how much gas the school uses in the holidays.
 For most schools there should be no gas use in the school holidays.
 The only reason gas might be used is to protect the pipes from freezing in very cold weather.

 - By getting rid of holiday gas use at your school, how much could you save?